An adverse selection approach to power pricing: Introduction

-This number is denoted by $p^{\star }( x) $, and called the indirect utility of Agent $x$.
-Note that it depends on the entire price schedule and it can be computed for each Agent $x$.
-In this way, we associate with each function $p( c) $ a function $p^{\star }( x) $, which the economist knows as the indirect utility associated with $p$ and which the mathematician knows as the $u-$conjugate or $u-$transform of $p$.
-Conversely, if the indirect utility $p^{\star}$ is known, the price schedule can be derived by the same formula
+Finally, a remark on the mathematics.
+We will be using $u-$convex analysis, a tool introduced and developed elsewhere, notably by Carlier (see \cite{carlier2001general}), and which extends classical convex analysis.
+Forgetting for ease of presentation about time dependence, recall that the maximal utility Agent $x$ can obtain when a tariff $p(c)$ is set, is equal to $\max_{c}\left\{ u( x,c) -p( c) \right\}.$ This maximum is denoted by $p^{\star }( x) $, note that it depends on the entire price schedule and it can be computed for each Agent $x$.
+In this way, we associate with each function $p( c) $ a function $p^{\star }( x) $, which the economist knows as the indirect utility associated with $p$ and which the mathematician knows as the $u-$transform of $p$.
+Conversely, if the indirect utility $p^{\star}$ is known, the price schedule can be derived by the same formula $p( c) =\max_{x}\left\{ u( x,c) -p^{\star }( x) \right\}.$ In the bilinear case, when $u( x,c) =xc$, we get the usual Fenchel formulas of convex analysis.